SimonGAndrews/MyEspruinoTester/docs/test-writing-guide.md

 ### When to reach for `storagePreload`

 `storagePreload` is handy whenever a test needs extra files in Espruino Storage before the main script runs—for example HTML fixtures, certificate bundles, or helper modules that your test loads with `require("Storage").read(...)`.
 The harness performs a lightweight “preload” CLI run that only writes those files, then performs the normal upload.
+The CLI command used for the preload and the captured stdout/stderr are recorded under `runner-metadata/<test>.json` and `logs/<test>.storage.(stdout|stderr)` so you can audit what happened on-device.
 Use this when:

 - Your test depends on multiple Storage files and you want to populate them from checked-in sources.
 - You need deterministic device state (for example, seeded data logs) without embedding everything inline in the test body.